Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

 We consider a mixture of $N=N_1+N_2$ particles belonging to two distinguishable Bose components with equal mass $m$ described by the Hamiltonian $H$, where particle coordinates ${\bf r}_i$ and ${\bf r}_{i^\prime}$ refer to the first and second component:

 Particles interact via the interspecies potential $v_{12}(r)$ and equal repulsive intraspecies potentials $v(r)$.
-For the first we use a zero-range pseudopotential featuring a negative $s$-wave scattering length $a_{12}$, while for the latter hard-sphere interactions are implemented: $v(r)=+\infty$ if $r>a$ and zero otherwise.
+For the first we use a zero-range pseudopotential featuring a negative $s$-wave scattering length $a_{12}$, while for the latter hard-sphere interactions are implemented: $v(r)=+\infty$ if $r<a$ and zero otherwise.
 Furthermore, the two populations are balanced: $N_1=N_2=N/2$ and calculations are performed at fixed overall density $n=N/V$ in a cubic box of volume $V$ with periodic boundary conditions.

-We use the implementation of the PIMC algorithm detailed in~\cite{condmat7020030}, which is particularly well suited for dealing with systems subject to periodic boundary conditions, further extended to the case of attractive mixtures.
-In particular, we employ the pair-product approximation~\cite{PhysRevA.74.043621,PhysRevA.105.013325}, based on the solution of the two-body problem for the hard-sphere potential $v(r)$ and the pseudopotential $v_{12}(r)$~\footnote{See Supplemental Material at Ref.~\cite{SM} for more details on the pair-product approximation in the case of different intraspecies and interspecies interaction potentials.}, to sample the partition function $Z$ and compute physical observables, such as the pressure $p=\frac{k_BT}{Z}\frac{\mathrm{d}Z}{\mathrm{d}V}$.
-In all the simulations we check the dependence of the results on the number $M$ of imaginary-time steps, ensuring the convergence to the $M\to\infty$ limit.
+We use the implementation of the PIMC algorithm detailed in~\cite{condmat7020030}, which is particularly well suited for dealing with systems subject to periodic boundary conditions, further extended to the case of attractive mixtures~\footnote{See Supplemental Material, which includes Refs.~\cite{RevModPhys.67.279,PhysRevA.105.013325,PhysRevLett.96.070601,doi:10.1063/1.463076,Alder1962dis,reif2010history,PhysRevLett.29.28,10.1063/1.4720089,Rovere_1990}}.
 Calculations are performed at fixed temperature $T$ and for varying densities expressed in terms of the gas parameter $na^3$.
 The interspecies $s$-wave scattering length $a_{12}$ is chosen to be in the mean-field theory unstable region $|a_{12}|/a>1$, but close to the threshold.
 In three spatial dimensions, this region features a stable liquid phase and corresponds to realistically small values of the gas parameter~\cite{PhysRevLett.115.155302} while it avoids strong effects arising from the hard-sphere potential used to model the intraspecies interactions and ensures the universality~\cite{PhysRevA.74.043621}.